mahmoud-k24/HTML_And_CSS_Template_Two/README.md

 # The Second HTML & CSS Website Template - Kasper
-This is my first HTML and CSS website template I've builded.
+This is my first HTML and CSS website template I've built.

 The website template design is called *Kasper* and it's creative and great template for portfolio made by [Graphberry](https://www.graphberry.com/item/kasper-one-page-creative-html-theme).